 If you're a BT TV customer, you'll need the BT Ultra HD YouView box to deliver it and if you want the Dolby Atmos sound, you'll need an Atmos compatible TV, soundbar or receiver.

-But BT Sport Ultimate also aims to deliver a boosted experience to those using smartphones and tablets, up to the capabilities of those devices and that's where HDR comes in.
+But, BT Sport Ultimate also aims to deliver a boosted experience to those using smartphones and tablets, up to the capabilities of those devices and that's where HDR comes in.
 If you have an HDR compatible phone, for example, BT Sport Ultimate should be able to push that picture quality higher.
-It will be available to 5G EE customers first, before rolling-out to 4G monthly customers.

 What will be on BT Sport Ultimate?

 The line-up of programming for BT Sport Ultimate includes a lot of Premier League football.
-BT Sport will be showing 52 matches and it says that "the majority" of these matches will be on BT Sport Ultimate.
+BT Sport says that "the majority" of its live matches will be on BT Sport Ultimate.

 How do I get BT Sport Ultimate?

-If you're a BT Sport customer with BT TV and have BT Sport 4K UHD then you already have it.
-Just head to channel 433 that used to host BT Sport 4K UHD and BT Ultimate is already there, ready to deliver the goods.
+If you're a BT Sport customer with BT TV, you could already have it.
+Just head to channel 433 and BT Ultimate should already be there, ready to deliver the goods.

-If not, BT has a full range of BT TV packages and BT Sport Ultimate is included in the Max 4K TV package.
+If not, BT has a full range of BT TV packages and BT Sport Ultimate is included in the VIP TV package.

 Virgin Media offers TV access to BT Sport Ultimate.
 For Virgin Media customers you'll find it on channel 531, but you'll need to subscribe to BT Sport as part of your package.

 For those on Sky, you can access BT Sport and you'll have to do this via the BT website.
-BT says that Ultimate is coming soon, but there's no precise details.
+BT says that Ultimate is coming soon, but there's no precise details yet.